topi314/LavaSrc/README.md

       playlistLoadLimit: 1 # The number of pages at 50 tracks each
       artistLoadLimit: 1 # The number of pages at 10 tracks each
       recommendationsLoadLimit: 10 # Number of tracks
+    qobuz:
+      userOauthToken : "your user oauth token" # This token is needed for authorization in the api.
+Guide: https://github.com/munishkhatri720/LavaSrc/tree/qobuz-rewrite#qobuz
+      #appId : optional (Only pass it when you are using an old userOauthToken)
+      #appSecret : optional (Only pass it when you are using an old userOauthToken)
 ```

 ### Plugin Info